heksaani/InnuendoCliCpouta/patho_typing/README.md

  ## Main changes made to Patho_typing scheme

- More and more variants are being detected and thus patho_tyiping needs to be done based on the recently available information.
+ In silico pathogenic typing of a sample is based on raw read sequences of genes whose variants are becoming more available and thus patho_tyiping schema needs to be updated to userecently available information.
+Read more about the path_typing tool [here](https://github.com/B-UMMI/patho_typing)

  ### Updated typing rules:
 - **STEC, tEPEC and aEPEC**: No update on schema has bee done